Ongoing & Focused Professional Practice Evaluation: Essential for Ensuring Quality and Preventing Medical Errors

 In an era when patient safety and care quality have never been under greater scrutiny, health systems rely on robust mechanisms to evaluate, and continually improve, the performance of their clinical staff.

 Two critical components of this oversight are Ongoing Professional Practice Evaluation (OPPE) and Focused Professional Practice Evaluation (FPPE).
 These structured processes are not only required for regulatory and accreditation standards but also serve as early warning systems for performance issues, reducing medical errors and enhancing patient outcomes.
 For patients, families, and attorneys, understanding OPPE and FPPE can illuminate whether a provider’s practice met expected standards, or if a pattern of negligence contributed to adverse events.
-It is an area that should not be overlooked during the discovery process to get a clear picture of the provider and the service to understand the level of quality related to medical errors and malpractice.
+The basis of OPPE and FPPE is the evaluation of patient care against known clinical guidelines and established standards of care for the provider's service.

 This blog explores the importance of OPPE/FPPE to quality and how to use it when care goes wrong.